Logistics for Eli's Visits

 Lodging

 Eli is happy to consider community housing as a lodging option.
 For community housing to work, he needs a separate room, a bed, and relative quiet.
-When staying at a hotel, he is happier in a mid-range, rather than high-end, place, and he appreciates an in-room refrigerator and microwave.
+When staying at a hotel, he is happier in mid-range, rather than high-end, accommodations.
+He appreciates an accessible shower, and an in-room refrigerator and microwave.

 Food

 Eli eats vegan and gluten-free.
 He has other additional dietary restrictions.
-Please ask him about them before planning group meals.
+When planning group meals, please consult with Eli about these restrictions and about COVID-19 precautions.

 Costs